 - 1-2 teaspoons cinnamon optional

 - Wash and dry your apples.
-Remove core from apple--I simply, cut around the core, but you can use an apple corer if you'd like.
-Cut apple into 2 inch chunks.
+Remove core from apple and cut into 2 inch chunks.

 - Place apples in heavy duty stock pan.
-Pour in 1 cup apple juice and sprinkle with cinnamon.
+Pour in 1 cup apple juice and sprinkle with cinnamon if using.

 - Bring mixture to a boil and then reduce heat.